riscv-europe/summit-website/site.src/pages/side-events.md

 Detailed agenda TBD.

+Participation to the meeting is free of charge, but [registration](registration.html) for the *Friday 9 Side Events* is required to cover the costs of breaks and lunch.

+### Tristan PMB

+Private meeting: **Tristan Project Management Board (PMB).**

+Tristan Project Management Board (PMB) meeting.

-Participation to the meetings is free of charge, but [registration](registration.html) for the *Friday 9 Side Events* is required to cover the costs of breaks and lunch.
+Participation to the meeting is free of charge, but [registration](registration.html) for the *Friday 9 Side Events* is required to cover the costs of breaks and lunch.